Structured Skills Center Program (SSC)

 - Individualized behavioral assessment and intervention, supported by a dedicated Behavior Coach

-- Structured, precise level system for responding to behaviors with reinforcement/consequences
+- Structured system for responding to behaviors with reinforcement/consequences

-- Small group, explicit instruction in social skills, self-regulation & problem solving
+- Small group, explicit instruction in social skills, self-regulation, problem solving, and executive functioning

 - Individual & group support by Licensed Social Worker (LCSW)